Looking to up the ante on a lunchtime Iced tea or Sunday morning Bloody Mary? Make some hatch chile ice cubes to give a fun kick to any drink.

 I rarely drink soda or caffeine which often leaves me with a somewhat boring beverage to consume with lunch.

 If I'm out to dinner, I'm not one to call the mixologist over for a creation involving tree bark and foraged sea grass, though I'm not opposed to any of that on my plate.

-So you can imagine my delight when I learned of another use for the versatile, and seasonal, Hatch chile.
-Ice cubes.
-Yes, ice cubes.
+So you can imagine my delight when I learned of another use for the versatile, and seasonal, hatch chile.

 Hatch Chile Ice Cubes